VictorDrijkoningen/auto-update-esphome/README.md

 -e RUN_TIME="01:00" (time to run the update cycle at, format: hour:minutes)

 -e SCREENSHOT_LOG="TRUE" (OPTIONAL this enables the screenshot logging capability for debugging)

+-e UPDATE_ON_STARTUP="TRUE" (OPTIONAL, when true, runs update cycle on startup of docker container)